Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Conclusion

 \section{Conclusion}

-In this paper, we proposed a DL method for WSOL, capable of producing fine-grained object localization maps training by pseudo-labels.
-These pseudo-labels are harvested by sampling foreground and background areas from the \cls token of SST.
-Our method is able to generate very good maps compared to the \cls token used to build pseudo-labels.
+In this paper, we proposed a DL method for WSOL, capable of producing fine-grained object localization maps of cell tower sites in aerial images for assets surveillance.
+The proposed method is capable of learning from pseudo-labels instead of only class labels.
+These pseudo-labels are harvested by sampling foreground and background areas from the \cls token of an SST.
+Our method is able to generate better maps compared to the \cls token used to build pseudo-labels.
 The proposed method is capable of generating reliable maps, thus providing better coverage of the whole object.
-To validate the performance of our model, we compare it's results with the existing baseline method, and our method achieved competitive performance both in terms of visual and quantitatively way.
-Compared to baseline, our method can identify all parts of the object instead of decomposing and highlighting different parts of the objects.
-Furthermore, the proposed method eliminates the need for extensive threshold search to produce an optimal bounding box covering the concerned object.
+To validate the performance of our model, we compared its results with the existing baseline method, and our method achieved competitive performance both qualitatively and quantitatively.
+Compared to the baseline, our method can identify all parts of the object instead of decomposing and highlighting different parts of the objects.
+Furthermore, the proposed method eliminates the need for an extensive threshold search to produce an optimal bounding box covering the concerned object.

+\textbf{Note:} Additional details are provided in the supplementary materials, including additional visual results, an evaluation matrix for error dissection, an extended error analysis, ablation studies, and an overview of the CRF loss.